 So far, a great amount of research progresses has been derived to XRB outbursts and evolution, which will be introduced in the following sections.
-These studies include: basic properties of NS and BH; pulsar navigation; cyclotron resonant scattering feature (CRSF); propeller effect of high mass XRB (HMXB); emission mechanism in the magnetic pole of HMXB; probe of thermal nuclear burning on the surface of NS; evolution of Z and atoll sources; reflection component of BH XRB; quasi-periodic oscillation (QPO) and time lag in BH XRB outburst; joint spectral analysis in energy and time domains; evolution properties of the corona and jet in BH XRB outburst etc. In 2020, scientific papers had been published, submitted or in preparation in the above research fields.

-Regarding to the NS XRB study, Insight-HXMT observed the recent outburst of GRO J1008-57 and detected a CRSF line at around 90 keV with a significance of more than 70 sigma (Fig. 4-23, Ge et al. 2020b).
+These studies include: basic properties of NS and BH; pulsar navigation; cyclotron resonant scattering feature (CRSF); propeller effect of high mass XRB (HMXB); emission mechanism in the magnetic pole of HMXB; probe of thermal nuclear burning on the surface of NS; evolution of Z and atoll sources; reflection component of BH XRB; quasi-periodic oscillation (QPO) and time lag in BH XRB outburst; joint spectral analysis in energy and time domains; evolution properties of the corona and jet in BH XRB outburst etc. Since 2020, many scientific papers had been published, submitted or in preparation in the above research fields.
+Regarding to the NS XRB study, Insight-HXMT observed the recent outburst of GRO J1008-57 and detected a CRSF line at around 90 keV with a significance of more than 20 sigma (Fig. 4-35, Ge et al. 2020b).
 Such results have reported the highest centroid energy and the strongest magnetic field ever measured directly from the NS system.
 Her X-1 is the first NS system detected with CRSF in the last century.
-Its CRSF line energy previously showed a long-term decay, however, Insight-HXMT observations suggest that the long-term decaying trend of the CRSF centroid energy starts to flatten (Fig. 4-24, Xiao et al. 2019).
+Its CRSF line energy previously showed a long-term decay, however, Insight-HXMT observations suggest that the long-term decaying trend of the CRSF centroid energy starts to flatten (Fig. 4-36, Xiao et al. 2019).
 Better understanding of such phenomenon needs more Insight-HXMT observations.
-More CRSF features are detected as well with Insight-HXMT in other HMXB, e.g. in 4U 0115+63 one cyclotron line is around 18 keV (Liu et al.2021).
+More CRSF features are detected as well with Insight-HXMT in other HMXB, e.g. in 4U 0115+63 one cyclotron line is around 18 keV.
+In the recent outburst of 1A 0535+26, it is the second source which shows the energy of CRSF shows anti correlation of its luminosity as shown in Fig. 4-37 (Kong et al. 2021).

-Fig. 4-23 CRSF around 90 keV detected in GRO J1008-57 with Insight-HXMT (Ge et al. 2020b).
+Fig. 4-35 CRSF around 90 keV detected in GRO J1008-57 with Insight-HXMT (Ge et al. 2020b).

-Fig. 4-24 Insight-HXMT confirms that the long-term decaying trend of the Her X-1 CRSF centroid energy has stopped (Xiao et al. 2019).
+Fig. 4-36 Insight-HXMT confirms that the long-term decaying trend of the Her X-1 CRSF centroid energy has stopped (Xiao et al. 2019).